Combustible Edison: History

-Other projects
+After the band had split, former member Nicholas Cudahy recovered original demo recordings from 1992.
+Many of the recordings were not picked up by Sub-Pop and were considered lost.
+These recordings were released by Sundazed Music under the album Forbidden Isle of Demos.Other projects

 After Combustible Edison, Michael Cudahy helped build the internet radio station and music community site LuxuriaMusic, which launched in 1999.
 A cocktail enthusiast, Cudahy was credited with coining the term "Cocktail Nation" as well as the Combustible Edison cocktail.
 The recipe for the cocktail was featured on the back cover of Combustible Edison's debut album, and was later collected by Paul Harrington in his 1998 book Cocktail: The Drinks Bible for the 21st Century.
 Continuing to use his Millionaire moniker, Cudahy contributed three solo tracks to the 2003 compilation album Music to Lose Your Knickers By, and in 2004, he paired with Eric Bonerz to form Super Casanova, issuing the album Eternity Now.

 Cox sang the Lesley Gore-cowritten "My Secret Love" on the soundtrack for the 1996 film Grace of My Heart, and "Oahu" on the 6ths' 2000 album Hyacinths and Thistles.
 She is currently involved with Community MusicWorks, a community-based music education and performance organisation.

 Dixon released an instrumental solo album in 2007 titled Shady Planet.

 Toomey, an acclaimed DJ (including a current stint as DJ Sharaabi Kapoor), cocktail creator and bartender, later played and recorded with his group Brother Cleve and His Lush Orchestra, country band Wheelers & Dealers, and Miki Singh & Jetset (later renamed Dragonfly).

 Connors joined the Toomey-produced tiki music ensemble Waitiki in 2006, and also formed his own combo Funk House.